piger/qstode/README.md

   `AsyncWriter` that relies on threads and is not suitable for high work loads.

-- OpenID registration is experimental because it needs more testing.

-- testing Python web applications is frustrating so there are few unit tests.

 - the included SQL query used to get *related tags* must not be used as it's buggy and will cause a very high load on your database.